 GCSE is the ideal gateway to A Level study, and on to Music in Higher Education.
 Many musicians at university level study other courses, but still use the skills gained earlier to participate in extra-curricular music-making, scholarships, and the like.
-The transferrable skill-set demonstrated by an academic Music qualification is difficult to effectively replicate and evidence by other means.
+The transferable skill-set demonstrated by an academic Music qualification is difficult to effectively replicate and evidence by other means.

-- 30% performance non-examined assessment (solo and ensemble) - 30% composition (two pieces) non-examined assessment, one to an exam board brief - 40% listening and appraising examination (1 hour 45 minutes written paper)
+- 30% performance non-examined assessment (solo and ensemble) - 30% composition (two pieces) non-examined assessment, one to an exam board brief - 40% listening and appraising examination (written paper)